NFL contender kryptonite: Biggest weakness for each playoff team

 6. Minnesota Vikings (79.1 percent)

-Kryptonite: Field goal kicking
+Kryptonite: field goal kicking

 Nothing new, but even after adding Dan Bailey, field goals have been an adventure for the Vikings.
 Bailey and Daniel Carlson have combined to go just 17-of-26 on field goals, good for a 1980s-esque conversion rate of 65.4 percent.
-By advanced metrics, the Vikings have cost themselves 1.4 wins on field goal kicking per ESPN's win probability added, which would be the third-worst mark for any team in a full season over the past decade behind the 2009 Ravens (minus-1.5 wins) and the 2018 Chargers (minus-1.8 wins).
+By advanced metrics, the Vikings have cost themselves 1.4 wins on field goal kicking, per ESPN's win probability added, which would be the third-worst mark for any team in a full season over the past decade behind the 2009 Ravens (minus-1.5 wins) and the 2018 Chargers (minus-1.8 wins).

 Woodson, Bruschi: Winning at Seattle tough for Vikes.